GeorgeDaoud3/SOFE4630U-MS4/README.md

       <img src="figures/loggerDockerfile.jpg" alt="Dockerfile for the voting logger service" width="425" />

-   2. The name of the artifact repository will prefix the docker image name.
+   2. ii.
+The name of the artifact repository will prefix the Docker image name.
 Run the following commands after replacing **&lt;REPO full path&gt;** with the <a href="#sofe4630u"> repository full path</a>.
       ``` cmd
       REPO=<REPO full path>
       LOGGER_IMAGE=$REPO/logger
       echo $LOGGER_IMAGE
       ```
-   3. Make sure that the path **~/SOFE4630U-MS4/voting_logger** contains the JSON file of the GCP credential, the main.py script, and the Dockerfile.
+   3. Make sure that the path **~/SOFE4630U-MS4/voting_logger** contains the JSON file of the service account key, the main.py script, and the Dockerfile.
       ``` cmd
       cd ~/SOFE4630U-MS4/voting_logger
       ls